gcappellini/pinns-bioheat-experiments/README.md

 - A trained model file.
 - A plot showing the evolution of the loss components during training.
 - A corresponding `.yaml` configuration file that defines the experiment setup.
+The unique hash is generated from the values in config.model_properties, so these values are the ones that characterize each model.

 ### `tests/`
 This folder contains the results of the experiments, organized into three categories: